A-Nuru/Predict_Customer_Churn_with_Production_Code/README.md

 ## Project Description
 Your project description here.
-The goal of this project is to predict whether the credit card users of a bank will churn or not.
-Best software and engineering practices such as clean and modular code, docstrings, logging and test driven development will be employed in order toproduce a production code.It involves
+The goal of this project is to identify the bank credit card users most likely churn.
+The Project will include a Python package for a machine learning that predicts whether the credit card users of a bank will churn or not.
+Best software and engineering practices for PEP8 such as clean and modular code, documentation, logging and test driven development will be employed to  produce a production code.It involves
 - Loading data
 - Preparing the data
 - Exploring the data to understand it